xmyst/canon/index.md

 ## 3. Fundamentals

-*If I have seen further it is by standing on the sholders of Giants.*
+*If I have seen further it is by standing on the sholders of Giants.*<br>
 &mdash; Isaac Newton

 1. E. W. Dijkstra, C. A. R. Hoare, O.-J. Dahl.